Laila Edwards: Senior

+World Championships

-On March 31, 2024, she was named to the United States roster for the 2024 IIHF Women's World Championship, and was the first black woman to play for the United States at the IIHF World Women's Championship.
+On March 31, 2024, Edwards was named to the United States roster for the 2024 IIHF Women's World Championship and was the first Black woman to play for the United States at the IIHF World Women's Championship.
 During a preliminary round game against Czechia on April 5, 2024, Edwards became the first black woman to score a goal for team USA at the IIHF World Women's Championship.
 During the semifinals against Finland, Edwards recorded a hat-trick to help lead the United States to the gold medal game against Canada.
 She finished the tournament with six goals and two assists in seven games and won a silver medal.
 She was subsequently named the Tournament MVP and named to the All-Star team, becoming the youngest player to be named MVP at an IIHF World Women's Championship.

-On March 5, 2025, she was again named to the United States roster for the 2025 IIHF Women's World Championship.
-Edwards was told she would have a better chance at staying on the roster at defense than forward, as a result she switched positions.
-During the tournament she recorded one goal and three assists in seven games and won a gold medal.
+On March 5, 2025, Edwards was named to the United States roster for the 2025 IIHF Women's World Championship.
+After being told she would have a better chance at staying on the roster at defense than forward, she switched positions.
+During the tournament, she recorded one goal and three assists in seven games and won a gold medal.